Checkmate128/TungstenHax/README.md

-# Fabric Example Mod
+# Tungsten Hax

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Download the fabric mod and place it in your mods folder.
+This mod requires version 1.18.x and fabric loader 0.12.12 or higher.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the CC0 license.
+Feel free to download it and learn from it.